 Achieving balance between school, sports, and other commitments is an ongoing process that requires collaboration between parents, teachers, and coaches.
 In Australia, where sports are deeply ingrained in the culture, fostering this balance ensures that young athletes not only excel on the field but also thrive academically and personally.
 With the right strategies in place, Aussie kids can continue to chase their dreams, both in the classroom and on the playing field.

 Applications are open for the Lorraine Cook Memorial trophy for the Most Improved Archer, which will be presented at the 2024 ASNSW Presentation Dinner.
-Applications close 30th December 2023, by sending directly to the Vice President Publicity officer at [email protected]
+Applications close 30th December 2023, by sending directly to the Vice President Publicity officer at [email protected] Click here for all the details.

 If anyone has any questions about this program or any pathways related issues, Robert can answer these directly on [email protected].